Free Typing Practice

 2014 Note: So far, the only place that we have Swype in our house is on our Android phones; but it makes sense that if the industry is going to go this way, we'd better check what is being used in schools and the workplace.

 I've seen students Swype across the letters as fast or faster than they or I can type!
-Our daughter sure does.

 It's not absolutely necessary that your children learn to type using a program; but it is nice to use a system that will teach them all the keys and what they do.

-It keeps track of errors and adds more practice for repeated errors.
+See if it keeps track of errors and adds more practice for repeated errors.
 That means that you and the student can keep track of improvement.

 Kudos!
 It's nice to have the immediate feedback along with the scores.
 Also, it includes many typing games for kids.

 They can go back to the acquired level whenever they return by simply choosing their own user name.
-We have found this so handy with our kids.
+We found this so handy with our kids.
 So, in a way, this is homeschool software because you have a typing tutor that does the teaching work for you and the children finish or get to the level you desire with their own self-study.

 This way the children have typing practice on the material of your choice.
-Upload your favorite Bible, history, or literature quotes and your children can practice away.
-Most homeschool curriculum programs that I have seen count this for a year's typing class if you show what work was done, or as in my state, show the hours.
+Upload your favorite Bible, history, articles, or literature quotes and your children can practice away.

 Be encouraged to stay in touch!
 Join my free newsletter....